CallEmUp/spotifySongAnalysis/README.md

 This interpretation can help with understanding each component, leading to a more beneficial finding of results.

 ## Question 9:
-Can you predict whether a song is in major or minor key from valence?
-If so, how good is this prediction?
-If not, is there a better predictor?
+Can I predict whether a song is in major or minor key from valence?

 For this analysis, I aimed to determine if song valence (a measure of musical positiveness) can predict whether a song is in a major or minor key.
 Understanding this relationship can provide insights into how the emotional content of music correlates with musical theory concepts like key modes.
 In order to do this, I used a logistic regression to model the relationship between valence and key note.
 The results are as follows: